kanaverse/scran.js/README.md

 - Dimensionality reduction by uniform map and approximate projection (UMAP).
 - Batch correction via the mutual nearest neighbors method.

+The theory behind these methods is described in more detail in the [**Orchestrating Single Cell Analysis with Bioconductor**](https://bioconductor.org/books/release/OSCA/) book.

 ## Efficient analysis with WebAssembly

 We use WebAssembly (Wasm) to enable efficient client-side execution of common steps in a scRNA-seq analysis.